Jessica Simpson: 2010–2020: TV appearances and focus on business ventures

-On February 2, 2020, Simpson released her memoir Open Book, which topped The New York Times Best Seller list selling over 59,000 copies in its first week.
+On February 2, 2020, Simpson released her memoir Open Book, which topped The New York Times Best Seller list and the Publishers Weekly Bestseller List, selling 59,360 units.
 In the book, she discussed her marriage to Nick Lachey, her relationship with musician John Mayer, sexual abuse she experienced during her childhood, dependence on alcohol and prescription drugs, and body image issues.
 Six new songs were released as part of the book, marking her first release of music since Happy Christmas in 2010.